cztomczak/cefpython/README.md

 ### Next release

-- To see planned new features or bugs to be fixed in the next release, see the
+- To see planned new features or bugs to be fixed in the near future in one of next releases, see the
   [next release](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22next+release%22)
   label in the tracker
-- To see planned new features or bugs to be fixed in the in one of next releases, see the
+- To see planned new features or bugs to be fixed in further future, see the [next release 2](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22next+release+2%22) label in the tracker
-  [next release 2](../../issues?q=is%3Aissue+is%3Aopen+label%3A%22next+release+2%22)
-  label in the tracker